 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Otis - Sandisfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Otis - Sandisfield is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Otis - Sandisfield who work in sales jobs (16.26%), management occupations (8.84%), and office and administrative support (7.58%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.68% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.68% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Otis - Sandisfield is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Otis - Sandisfield really has some of the features that families look for when choosing a good community to raise children.
 Is Otis - Sandisfield perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.